hash-dev/websocketeval/README.md

 ### Prototype-Two

 Push Notification Server - a simple socket.io-server: changed data is being pushed to the client.
 Folder also includes a small js-script that automatically changes the xml-file every second.

+### Prototype-Three

+Video-Stream Server over WebSocket - video is being played on the client side with help by the MediaSource-Plugin provided by the browser (not yet fully functioning).